 Dr Drielsma also makes the abdominal muscles tighter by stitching stretched muscles together to give a flatter tummy and waistline.
 This aims to address abdominal muscular (or core) tone and can help to improve urinary incontinance when this is a problem.
 Abdominoplasty may also be combined with liposuction to the hips, outer and inner thighs.

 Abdominoplasty takes around 3 hours of surgery (or 4.5 hours with liposuction) under general aneasthetic.

 Recover: 2-3 days in hospital

 How is the procedure performed?

-After the surgery a garment is worn to provide support to the abdomen.
-This garment is ordered and fitted prior to the operation.
-It is worn for 6 weeks following surgery.
-Early mobilisation with walking etc is encouraged.
+After the surgery, you will wear a garment to provide support to the abdomen.
+We order and fit this prior to the operation.
+You will wear this for 6 weeks following surgery.
+We encourage early mobilisation with walking etc. Stitches are all absorbable.

 When can I return to normal activities?

 As with any surgical procedure, there is a risk of complication.
 Surgery and anaesthesia are safe and it is unlikely you will experience any difficulty.
 However, there are areas of potential problems you need to understand before proceeding with your surgery.
 You can reduce your risk of complications by closely following instructions before and after surgery.